Sible and Castle Hedingham railway station

 Sible and Castle Hedingham railway station was a station in Sible Hedingham, Essex.
 It was 59 mi 56 chain from London Liverpool Street via Marks Tey.
 It closed for passengers in 1962.

+Dismantled brick by brick, it is was relocated and reconstructed about 1 mile (1.6 km) to the north, renamed Castle Hedingham and serves as the HQ for the Colne Valley Railway heritage railway, which started operations in 1973.